silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 $record = MyRecord::get()->byID(99);
 $record->MyField = 'changed';

 // Will create a new revision in Stage.
-Editors will be able to see this revision, but visitors to the website.
+Editors will be able to see this revision, but not visitors to the website.
 $record->write();

 // This will publish the changes so they are visible publicly.